nsg-ethz/p4-learning/exercises/06-Heavy_Hitter_Detector/README.md

 As usual, we provide you with the following files:

-  *  `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `heavy_hitter.p4`: p4 program skeleton to use as a starting point.
+- `heavy_hitter.p4`: p4 program skeleton to use as a starting point.
-  *  `send.py` and `receive.py`: small python scripts to test the solution
+- `send.py` and `receive.py`: small python scripts to test the solution

 #### Notes about p4app.json

 For this exercise we will use a the `mixed` IP assignment strategy.
 If you have a look at `p4app.json` you will see that the option is set to `mixed`.
 Therefore, only hosts connected to the same switch will be assigned to the same subnet.
 Hosts connected to a different switch will belong to a different `/24` subnet.
 If you use the namings `hY` and `sX` (e.g h1, h2, s1...), the IP assignment goes as follows: `10.x.x.y`.
 Where `x` is the switch id (upper and lower bytes), and `y` is the host id.
 For example, in the topology above, `h1` gets `10.0.1.1` and `h2` gets `10.0.2.2`.

-You can find all the documentation about `p4app.json` in the `p4-utils` [documentation](https://github.com/nsg-ethz/p4-utils#topology-description).
+You can find all the documentation about `p4app.json` in the *P4-Utils* [documentation](https://github.com/nsg-ethz/p4-utils#topology-description).

 ## Implementing the heavy hitter detector